telerik/document-processing-docs/libraries/radwordsprocessing/editing/find-and-replace.md

 **RadWordsProcessing** gives you the ability to search for a string in a [RadFlowDocument]({%slug radwordsprocessing-model-radflowdocument%}) instance and replace all matches.
 The library also allows you to replace the styling of the matches alone.

-Searching and replacing can be achieved with the help of the [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%}) class exposed by the library which works with a specific document.
+You can search and replace text or styling using [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%}).
+This article lists the available methods and describes how you can use them.

 ## Find Text

-Finding all instances of a string can be achieved with the **FindAll()** method of **RadFlowDocumentEditor**.
-The editor exposes two methods accepting different parameters.
+**RadFlowDocumentEditor** exposes the **FindAll()** method to enable you to find all instances of a string.
+You can choose between the following overloads:

-* **FindAll(string text, bool matchCase, bool matchWholeWord):** Finds all occurrences of the passed string.
-Accepts two optional Boolean parameters which specify whether the casing should be matched and only whole words should be replaced.
-If not set the default values are respectively _true_ for matchCase and _false_ for matchWholeWord.
+* **FindAll(string text, bool matchCase=true, bool matchWholeWord=false):** Finds all occurrences of the specified string.
+The last two parameters are optional.
+If these parameters are not set, the default values are true for matchCase and false for matchWholeWord.

 * **FindAll(Regex regex):** Finds all matches of the passed **Regex**.

 Both methods return a collection of **FindResult** instances, which in turn expose the following properties:

-* **Runs**: Gets a collection of Runs that contains the searched text.
+* **Runs**: Gets a collection of [Runs]({%slug radwordsprocessing-model-run%}) that contains the searched text.

 * **RelativeStartIndex**: Gets the index of the first character in the searched text inside the first Run.